DFE-Digital/get-into-teaching-app/app/views/content/blog/managing-behaviour-in-the-classroom.md

 I found that having a quieter voice required pupils to listen more actively.
 It was an excellent way to manage behaviour!

-## I’m worried about remembering all their names quickly!
+## I am worried about remembering all their names quickly!

 Knowing a child’s name is a really powerful behaviour management tool, so learning names is essential for building strong relationships.